Spin glass models from the point of view of spin distributions: Sherrington--Kirkpatrick model

-and the second term disappears whenever the Ghirlanda-Guerra identities (\ref{GGplim}) hold.
-On the other hand, if (\ref{GSS}) is uniformly bounded for all $t> 0$ then for any bounded continuous function $F$ of multi-overlaps (\ref{multioverlap}) on $n$ replicas
+and the second term disappears whenever the Ghirlanda--Guerra identities (\ref{GGplim}) hold.
+On the other hand, if (\ref{GSS}) is uniformly bounded for all $t> 0$, then for any bounded continuous function $F$ of multi-overlaps (\ref{multioverlap}) on $n$ replicas,

 is also uniformly bounded by invariance in (\ref{SSSK}) and H\"older's inequality.
 Using Gaussian integration by parts and invariance in (\ref{SSSK}), this is equal to